§ Terminology Governance Guide

 § How to write definitions in your terminology

-1. Repeat the objectives or goals of a certain community
+- Repeat the objectives or goals of a specific community

-2. Discuss, communicate towards consensus about a certain concept or term
+- Discuss and communicate towards consensus about a particular concept or term

-4. Write criteria for which is inside or outside the reach of a certain term
+- Write criteria for which is inside or outside the reach of a specific term

 § How to write criteria

-For example a criterium like “A self-adressing identifier is automatically a self-sovereign identifier, but not the other way around.” might not resonate with a Reader.
+For example, a criterium like “A self-addressing identifier is automatically a self-sovereign identifier, but not the other way around.” might not resonate with a Reader.

-1. Criteria should be deterministic, either to be in or out the definition
+- Criteria should be deterministic, either to be in or out of the definition

-1. Formulate edge cases: What is just included a defnition, and what is just excluded from a definition?!
+- Formulate edge cases: What is just included in a definition and excluded from a definition?!

-A lot of adding-criteria work needs to be done, before we discuss anything like reusing definitions in another mental model.
-It just makes no sense to refer / link to a non-deterministic definition of somebody else, for this inherently introduces confusion: we think we are talking about the same thing, but most probably we’re not!
+A writer needs to do a lot of adding-criteria work before we discuss anything, like reusing definitions in another mental model.
+It just makes no sense to refer / link to a non-deterministic definition of somebody else, for this inherently introduces confusion: we think we are talking about the same thing, but most probably, we’re not!

-Some good news is that enhancement in the written version of concepts and terminology can be achieved in parallel with other activities:
+Some good news is that an editor can achieve enhancement in the written version of concepts and terminology in parallel with other activities:

 § Towards automatic processing in github actions

-This example uses the github.com wiki of the target repository, but the other source management options could adopt the same guidelines for designing and editing a terminology in ToIP context.
+This example uses the github.com wiki of the target repository, but the other source management options could adopt the same guidelines for designing and editing terminology in the ToIP context.

 Here are a few practical rules from the originator ToIP to get these wiki terms through their equivalent github actions script, please:

-1. beware all new wiki items you create, lead to new .md files.
-Because we’d like to know about new definitions, flant them in discussions or social media: throw links!
+- beware all new wiki items you create, lead to new .md files.
+Because we’d like to know about new definitions, flaunt them in discussions or social media: throw links!

-2. introduce lowercase names with spaces (they will convert into lower case names with dashes between the words)
+- introduce lowercase names with spaces (they will convert into lowercase names with dashes between the words)

-5. don’t delete items (i.e. .md files) but make clear they are depreciated and / or link to the new concept / term
+- don’t delete items (i.e., .md files), but make clear they are depreciated and/or link to the new concept/term

-6. don’t change or update the name of an item single handed, for it might change the concept / meaning for other people and create dead links for those who read - or link to the term.
+- don’t change or update the name of an item single-handedly, for it might change the concept/meaning for other people and create dead links for those who read - or link to the term.
 Please open an issue or a PR to discuss first.

-7. any other immediate updates and amendments welcome, the revisions are available for us to be able to (partially) revert if something unwanted or unexpected happens.
+- any other immediate updates and amendments are welcome; the revisions are available for us to (partially) revert if something unwanted or unexpected happens.

 Have fun CRU-ing!